 Although Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus does not guaranteeemployment upon graduation, Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus does maintain an aggressive job placement program and will inform students of job openings and opportunities.
-Paul and inviting salon owners and guest artists to teach and speak there.
+Paul Mitchell The School Columbus coordinates placement programs with local and national salons by sending out surveys and inviting salon owners and guest artists to teach and speak there.